Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

 - `split`: Split the clauses of conjunction(logical AND) `A /\ B`, into subgoals `A` and `B`.

 - `left/right`: Prove disjunction(logical OR) `A \/ B` with either left clause `A` or right clause `B`.

+- `exists x`: Given an existential quantifier, substitute in `x` in place of the quantified variable and make it the goal.

+    Existential quantifiers are proved by giving a concrete "example" value for the quantified variable such that goal holds. `exists x` sets `x` as the value in which the goal must be shown to hold.